makamsanjay/criyaa-test/README.md

 * I have learnt all the things mentioned there and also made notes on them
 * I have watched the attached full video on Git and GitHub

+This is a test from another github from new ssh key